 - Economic loss.
-Sometimes personal savings are lost along with the seed and early-round investors’ money.
-With companies that fail-slow (as opposed to failing-fast), opportunity cost becomes a significant woe .
+Sometimes personal savings are lost along with seed and early-round investors’ money.
+With companies that fail-slow (as opposed to failing-fast), the opportunity cost of time spent becomes a significant woe .

-For the people involved in one — particular the founders and C-level executives — a failed startup feels Janis Joplin singing:
+For the people running one, a failed startup feels Janis Joplin singing:

 Come on.
 Come on.
 Come on.
 Come on.
 And take it!
 Take another little piece of my heart now, baby!
 Oh, oh, break it!
 Break another little bit of my heart now Darling yeah, yeah, yeah, yeah.

-I was reminded of this the other day when I had a coffee with a founder who, after more than four years, had just laid of his entire team and sold the furniture the week before.
+I was reminded of this the other day when I had a coffee with a founder who, after more than four years of work, had laid off his entire team and literally sold the furniture the week before.

 - You need to convince yourself that it was positive learning experience that earned you a red badge of courage.
 If you don’t believe it, no one else will — and that’s going to make pursuing a new opportunity more difficult.
 People will try to figure out if you’re “broken” from the experience.
 Convincing them you’re not broken starts out with convincing you.
 (Don’t be, by the way.
 Startups are hard, cut yourself some slack.)